-The Body Of UPenn Student Blaze Bernstein Was Found In Brush In OC Park
+The Body Of UPenn Student #BlazeBernstein Was Found In Brush In OC Park

 Searchers found the body of a University of Pennsylvania pre-med student, home from winter break, in thick brush in a Foothills Ranch park, Borrego Park in Orange County, California.
 Police are now treating the death of Blaze Bernstein as a homicide.
-Blake Bernstein, 19, who reportedly last met up with a high school classmate and had not been seen since.
-The Orange County Sheriff’s Department says that the case is active and they are questioning the last-known person to see Bernstein alive to create an accurate timeline of Blaze Bernstein’s disappearance.
+Blake Bernstein, 19, reportedly last met up with a high school classmate and had not been seen since.
+The Orange County Sheriff’s Department says that the case is active, and they are questioning the last known person to see Bernstein alive to create an accurate timeline of Blaze Bernstein’s disappearance.

 The Body Of UPenn Student Blaze Bernstein Was Found In A Foothills Ranch Park

 Detectives involved in the investigation into the death of Blaze Bernstein have reported that Bernstein’s high-school classmate who says that he dropped him off at the park appeared nervous when he was being questioned, says Mercury News.
-Carrie Braun, a spokeswoman for the Orange County Sheriff’s Department would not comment on the cause of death or the condition of the body until after the autopsy.
+Carrie Braun, a spokeswoman for the Orange County Sheriff’s Department, would not comment on the cause of death or the condition of the body until after the autopsy.

 “They’re still following up on multiple leads.”

-Police searched Borrego Park for days with volunteers on land and air including with drones, but couldn’t see Bernstein’s body until after rainstorms on Tuesday.
-Carrie Brain would not say whether or not the body had been buried.
-A full autopsy is being done on Blaze Bernstein and the results will be made public when the final reports are in.
+Police searched Borrego Park for days with volunteers on land and air, including with drones, but couldn’t see Bernstein’s body until after rainstorms on Tuesday.
+Carrie Brain would not say whether the body had been buried.
+A full autopsy is being done on Blaze Bernstein, and the results will be made public when the final reports are in.

 Authorities in California say they have located the body of a missing University of Pennsylvania student, Blaze Bernstein, and his death is now being investigated as a homicide. https://t.co/PllJkXDQWD pic.twitter.com/xUX6KxU2a5